CrossRef/event-data-user-guide/event-data-manual.md

  - depends on Facebook API availability and rate limiting
  - Facebook has changed data schema before, may reduce amount of data in future

-#endif

 #### Further information

-The Facebook source is part of the Lagotto software.
+The Facebook Data Source is part of the Lagotto software.
 Full technical details of the Facebook source are available on [the Lagotto documentation](http://www.lagotto.io/docs/facebook/).

+More information on the [source information](http://api.eventdata.crossref.org/sources/facebook#documentation)
+#endif

 ### Wikipedia {#sources-wikipedia}

 Edits taken from all known Wikipedia projects (`*.wikipedia.org`).
 This excludes Wikibooks, Wikiversity, various beta products for various technical reasons (availability and stability of upstream APIs, known formats etc).
+Agent operated by Crossref.

-- Wikipedia DOI citations and uncitations.
+Wikipedia DOI citations and uncitations.
 These are edits to Wikipedia pages that mention a DOI directly, or edits that remove such mentions.
 The data are supplied by Wikipedia and filtered by Crossref DET.

 #### What events look like

+A `references` type Relation is added when a reference from a Wikipedia article page to a DOI is found.

 Wikipedia provides a Canonical URL for each page.
 DOIs are reported as they are found linked from Wikipedia pages.
 When CED detects that a DOI link is added to an article it will be added as a normal relation.
 When CED detects that a DOI link is removed from an article, that Relation will be removed.
 Thus a given Relation object may exist and then subsequently not exist.
 All such activity is detailed in the Deposits, which are available on the API.

-The `references` and `is_referenced_by` relation types are used.

 #### How to use it